Marketing has become a constant battle to figure out how to come up with content ideas.

-You already know who your target audience is—what their problems are, what motivates them to make purchase decisions, what their objections might be to your product.
+You already know who your target audience is—what their problems are, what motivates them to make purchase decisions, and what their objections might be to your product.

-Some simple brainstorming will give you a seed list of keywords to search and an SEO tool will help you fill out a spreadsheet with related phrases to build content around.
+Some simple brainstorming will give you a seed list of keywords to search, and an SEO tool will help you fill out a spreadsheet with related phrases to build content around.

 You don’t have to be a dedicated SEO pro to care about backlinks.